KevinMichaelDaley/nonexistent_ties/README.md

 You may use this code for any purpose; however, please cite the following paper:

-[1] "Synchronizability in directed networks: The power of nonexistent ties."
-Kevin Daley, Kun Zhao, and Igor Belykh.
-Manuscript submitted (2019).
+[1] K. Daley, K. Zhao, and I. Belykh, "Synchronizability of directed networks: the power of non-existent ties," Chaos, V. 30, 043102 (2020)